goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

      'updateRolePermissionSetting']

-Ok.
-Lets now see how the security tool represents the permissions for a certain context level and Interface.

-The 'getPermissionSettingsForAllViews' method takes a tuple of interfaces as an argument to determine what views registered at this context level.
+    To get all the security settings for particular context level the getPermissionSettingsForAllViews is called with a tuple of interfaces.
+    All the views registered for the interfaces passed will be inspected.

     Since nothing should be registerd for only zope.interface.Interface we should recieve an empty set, of permissions, roles and groups.

     >>> folder1.getPermissionSettingsForAllViews(zope.interface.Interface)
     [{}, {}, set([])]

-We first get the interfaces registered for this context level and then list all the view names that are registered for this context and Interface.

-Now lets see what the actual securityMatrix looks like in the context level of folder1.
+    A realistic test would be to get all the interfaces provieded by a specific context level like `folder1`.
     >>> ifaces = tuple(providedBy(folder1))
     >>> pprint(ifaces)
     (<InterfaceClass z3c.securitytool.interfaces.ISecurityChecker>,)

+    `getViews` gets all the registered views for this interface.
+This is refined later to the views that are only accessable in this context.
-    >>> pprint(sorted([x.name for x in getViews(ifaces[0])]))
+    >>> pprint(sorted([x for x in getViews(ifaces[0])]))
-    [u'acquire',
+    [AdapterRegistration...
+ITraversable, u'acquire', ...
-     u'adapter',
+     AdapterRegistration...
+ITraversable, u'adapter', ...
-     u'attribute',
+     AdapterRegistration...
+ITraversable, u'attribute', ...
-     u'etc',
+     AdapterRegistration...
+ITraversable, u'etc', ...
-     u'item',
+     AdapterRegistration...
+ITraversable, u'item', ...
-     u'lang',
+     AdapterRegistration...
+ITraversable, u'lang', ...
-     u'resource',
+     AdapterRegistration...
+ITraversable, u'resource', ...
-     u'skin',
+     AdapterRegistration...
+ITraversable, u'skin', ...
-     u'vh',
+     AdapterRegistration...
+ITraversable, u'vh', ...
-     u'view']
+     AdapterRegistration...
+ITraversable, u'view', ...

     The following data structure returned from getPermissionSettingsForAllViews is used to populate the main securitytool page.
     >>> permDetails = folder1.getPermissionSettingsForAllViews(ifaces)

+    As you can see below the `zope.anybody` has the 'Allow' permission for all four views registered for this context level.
+    >>> pprint(permDetails)
+    ...
+    [{'zope.anybody': {u'<i>no name</i>': 'Allow',
+                      u'DELETE': 'Allow',
+                      u'OPTIONS': 'Allow',
+                      u'PUT': 'Allow',
+                      u'absolute_url': 'Allow'},
+    ...

+    For every user in the system the all permissions are listed for this context level ('folder1').
     Here we just print a subset of the structure, to make sure the data is sane
     >>> pprint(sorted(permDetails[0].keys()))
     ['zope.anybody',
      'zope.daniel',